maurizuki/O2/README.md

 ## Change log

+### Version 2.2.3
+- Deprecated cipher and hash algorithms: the cipher algorithms Blowfish, DES, Ice, Thin Ice, Misty1, RC2, RC4, TEA and the hash algorithms MD5 and SHA-1 have been deprecated due to evidences of their lack of security.
+It's still possible to open files encrypted using the deprecated algorithms, but it's no longer possible to save files encrypted with them.

 ### Version 2.2.2
 - Main window, fields view: added the menu item "Show passwords" to the context menu.
 - Developed with Embarcadero® Delphi 10.3.